What is DFP? How does DoubleClick for Publishers Work

 - Trafficking is where you create and manage ad campaigns.
-In this step you can create orders, line items, and creatives to target for specific audiences.
+In this step, you can create orders, line items, and creatives to target specific audiences.
 You can use specific inventory to only show ads to users in certain locations.

 - Forecasting calculates how much ad inventory you will have in the future and then helps you sell that inventory without overselling.

 - Reporting is where you can analyze the data and determine how well a certain campaign is doing.
 These reports as stated earlier in this blog are customizable and help you make more efficient campaigns.

 - Account Administration is the toolkit that you have available for your network.

 - Traditional Ad Serving is a service provided for publishers to deliver their advertisements to web servers based on ad content determined by publishers and advertisers.

 So why is DFP and all this information important to learn?
 Well if you’re like most people who start an online content company or are already apart of one, then advertising is the best way to increase your revenue.
 Consumers are not willing to pay for online content because most of it is free.
 So the best way to fund your online content is through advertising, and DFP gives you an advantage when it comes to connecting the right ads to your website.

 How is DFP different from AdSense and AdX?

 AdSense is a display ad network that serves contextual ads from Google’s Display Network (GDN).
 Google Ad Exchange, on the other hand, is an ad exchange that allows publishers to sell their inventory directly along with ads that are displayed from the GDN.